magarena/magarena/release/README.txt

-  wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens mecheng, pcastellazzi, rasdel, and Tyrael for implementing new cards everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens
+  a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, and Tyrael for implementing new cards everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!